Seoul says North Korea has resumed balloon launches likely to drop trash in South Korea

-SEOUL, South Korea — (AP) — South Korea’s military says North Korea has launched more balloons likely carrying trash toward South Korea.
+SEOUL, South Korea — (AP) — North Korea resumed launches of balloons likely carrying trash toward South Korea on Monday night, South Korea's military said, in the latest round of a Cold War-style campaign on the Korean Peninsula.

-A Joint Chiefs of Staff statement says the balloons are moving south.
+A statement from South Korea's Joint Chiefs of Staff said the North Korean balloons were moving southeast.
+Earlier Monday it noted that northerly or northwesterly winds, favorable for the balloon launches, were forecast.

-It asks South Korean citizens not to touch North Korean balloons and report them to military and police authorities.
+The statement asked South Korean citizens not to touch North Korean balloons and report them to military and police authorities.
+The military didn’t say how it would respond to new balloon launches.
+Separately, Seoul’s city government sent text messages telling citizens to beware of any falling object as the balloons were flying above the capital, an hour’s drive from the border.

-That could include the launching of more huge balloons carrying rubbish toward South Korea in response to a South Korean civilian group's recent floating of balloons with anti-North Korean propaganda into the North.

-South Korean Joint Chiefs of Staff spokesperson Lee Sung Joon told reporters Monday that the military is closely monitoring North Korean moves because northerly or northwesterly winds, favorable for North Korean balloon launches, were forecast on Monday.

-Starting in late May, North Korea launched a series of balloons that dropped manure, cigarette butts, scraps of cloth, waste batteries and vinyl in various parts of South Korea.
+Starting in late May, North Korea launched more than 1,000 balloons that dropped manure, cigarette butts, scraps of cloth, waste batteries and vinyl in various parts of South Korea.
 No highly dangerous materials were found.
-North Korea said its balloon campaign was a tit-for-tat action against South Korean activists who flew political leaflets critical of its leadership across the border.
+North Korea said its balloon campaign was a tit-for-tat action against South Korean activists who used balloons to fly political leaflets critical of its leadership across the border.

+North Korea views front-line South Korean broadcasts and civilian leafleting campaigns as a grave provocation because it bans access to foreign news for most of its 26 million people.
+North Korea has reacted to past South Korean loudspeaker broadcasts and civilian balloon activities by firing rounds across the border, prompting South Korea to return fire, according to South Korea.

-Kim's influential sister, Kim Yo Jong, threatened Friday to retaliate after a South Korean group said it sent 20 balloons carrying 300,000 propaganda leaflets, 5,000 USB sticks with South Korean pop songs and TV dramas, and U.S. one-dollar bills across the border the previous night.
+Kim’s influential sister, Kim Yo Jong, suggested Friday that North Korea would resume its balloon campaign in retaliation for South Korean civilian groups' new round of leaflet activities.
+A South Korean group said it sent 20 balloons carrying 300,000 propaganda leaflets, 5,000 USB sticks with South Korean pop songs and TV dramas and U.S. one-dollar bills across the border on Thursday night.

-“When you do something you were clearly warned not to do, it’s only natural that you will find yourself dealing with something you didn’t have to,” Kim Yo Jong said, without saying whether North Korea would launch balloons again.
+“When you do something you were clearly warned not to do, it’s only natural that you will find yourself dealing with something you didn’t have to,” Kim Yo Jong said.

-The South Korean military didn't say how it would respond if North Korea conducts a new round of balloon launches.
+South Korean officials say they don't restrict activists from flying leaflets to North Korea.
+A constitutional court ruling last year struck down a contentious law criminalizing such leafleting, calling it a violation of free speech.

+Most of the previously dropped North Korean trash was paper, vinyl and cloth scraps of similar size, suggesting they were deliberately manufactured.
+The plastic bottles were without labels and caps, indicating they were removed to prevent the disclosure of information about North Korea's consumer products, South Korea’s Unification Ministry said Monday.

 In reaction to North Korea's earlier balloon campaign, South Korea's military on June 9 redeployed gigantic loudspeakers along the border for the first time in six years and resumed anti-North Korean propaganda broadcasts.
 The broadcasts reportedly included hits by K-pop sensation BTS such as "Butter" and "Dynamite," weather forecasts and news on Samsung, the biggest South Korean company, as well as criticism of North Korea's missile program and its crackdown on foreign videos.